Pymble Substation: Description

-The Pymble Zone substation/depot is a large and elegant parapetted one and two storey structure with roofs of varing heights, round headed windows, and contrasting lintel pediments.
+The Pymble Zone substation/depot is a large and elegant parapetted one and two storey structure with roofs of varying heights, round headed windows, and contrasting lintel pediments.
 It is a refined example of the Interwar Stripped Classical style as evidenced by the vertical emphasis, vestigial classical cornice and groupings of multi-paned windows.
 Stylistic elements also include recessed panels incorporating corbelled brickwork near the base and parapet levels, and decorative elements including contrasting brickwork and cement rendered lintel pediments.

 Two large entrances with roller shutters provide access.
 The Pymble Zone substation/depot is constructed in load-bearing face brick with externally expressed engaged piers.
 The windows make use of brick arch construction.

 The sustain is completed in the Interwar Stripped Classical architectural style.
 Exterior materials used include face brick, cement render, and steel roller shutter.

 Condition

 As at 8 November 2000, the substation condition was good.

 Heritage listing

 As at 21 October 1998, the Pymble Zone substation/depot is an elegant and refined example of a well detailed face brick substation building designed in the Interwar period.
 It is considered to be of State significance and a rare and representative example of this style of substation building.

 Substation was listed on the New South Wales State Heritage Register on 2 April 1999.